Successful carpet sorting trial completed by Tailorlux and Weserland

-Weserland is a specialist in the production and development of aqueous dispersions and compounds for latex vulcanization and carpet backside coatings.
-Both companies connected during their participation in the ReNewTex Network and decided to make a trial with the optical fingerprint and Weserland coating.
+Weserland is a specialist in the production and development of aqueous dispersions and compounds for latex vulcanization and carpet backing.
+Both companies got to know each other during their participation in the ReNewTex network and decided to conduct a trial with the optical fingerprint and Weserland coating.

 Visit Recycling & Solutions for more information on covert marking.